RubnSanchz/salesforce-utils/force-app/lwc/downloadExcel/usage.md

-How to import and use this component
+# How to import and use this component

 > [!WARNING]
-> The static resource needs to be downloaded and imported in environment previously
+> The static resource needs to be downloaded and imported in environment previously.

 <br>

+It has to be embeeded on another component, for example a datatable component and be called through JS to its @api function decorated.
+This is an example on code to be inserted on the parent component.

 ``` html
 <c-download-excel></c-download-excel>